-The only dialogue are he prayers and blessings uttered in Russian by the older monk and the nonsense singing and laughter of the rusalka.
+The only dialogue is the prayers and blessings uttered in Russian by the older monk and the nonsense singing and laughter of the rusalka.
 The film is basically wordless.

 But oh, what sounds!
 Water and wind, the bell of a village church, ice cracking on the frozen river and a flute’s sad song that underscores the wildness of the woods and the loneliness of the shores.

-Petrov uses plenty of reference — still and video — for his pictures, as you’ll see in the Russian documentary on him (in the following post.)
-He taps friends and neighbors to play the story characters, in the time honored tradition of illustrators from Howard Pyle to Norman Rockwell.
+Petrov uses plenty of references — still and video — for his pictures, as you’ll see in the Russian documentary on him (in the following post.)
+He taps friends and neighbors to play the story characters, in the time-honored tradition of illustrators from Howard Pyle to Norman Rockwell.

 Don’t go near the water in June

 Yes, the rusalki reflect the mermaids of Celtic mythology and the Mediterranean-based sirens.
 But the Russians might take their legends more seriously.
 Early June was Rusalka Week in the old country.

 “At this time they were supposed to have left their watery depths in order to swing on branches of birch and willow trees by night.
 Swimming during this week was strictly forbidden, lest mermaids would drag a swimmer down to the river floor.” — Wikipedia

 Paint your own spooky stories, folk fables, and tall tales

 Is it time to spin your own mermaid yarn?